cARnage501/FlipFlop/README.md

-# FlipFlop Engine
+# FlipFlop (Engine)

-FlipFlop is the engine: given two nouns, it infers their traits, fuses them, and emits one 450–500 character paragraph describing a single integrated form.
-This repo centers on the engine spec and implementation; the HTTP app is just one way to call it.
+FlipFlop is the application; here we are building its engine.
+Given two nouns, it infers their traits, fuses them, and emits one 450–500 character paragraph describing a single integrated form.
+This repo is about the engine spec and implementation; the FastAPI app is just one interface.

 ## What it does
 - Input: `noun1`, `noun2`